 Gas & Water Pipeline Installations.

-A Preliminary Roost Assessment, also known as a Bat Risk Assessment, will involve an internal and external inspection of the structures that have the potential to be impacted, both directly and indirectly by the proposed development.
+A Daytime Walkover Survey, previously known as Preliminary Roost Assessment or Bat Risk Assessment, will involve an internal and external inspection of the structures that have the potential to be impacted, both directly and indirectly by the proposed development.
 In many cases the presence of bats can be concealed within the roof or cavity wall.
-Further roost surveys may be needed to fully assess the presence or absence of bat roosts within a structure.
-Our bat surveys and reports follow the Bat Conservation Trust (2016) Bat Surveys for Professional Ecologists: Good Practice Guidelines, 3rd Ed.
+Further dusk emergence surveys may be needed to fully assess the presence or likely absence of bat roosts within a structure.
+Costs for dusk emergence surveys are site specific and provided separately after completion of the Daytime Walkover Survey.
+Our bat surveys and reports follow the Bat Conservation Trust (2023) Bat Surveys for Professional Ecologists: Good Practice Guidelines, 4th Ed.

 A survey licence is generally required to undertake a bat survey as disturbance may be a possibility.
 At FALCO Ecology our staff hold appropriate licenses to complete bat surveys for proposed developments and as part of construction works.
 We undertake the following bat surveys: